xBlade58/passward/README.md

 1. Install Node.js 18 (we used 18.30.0).
 2. Install one of the following Python versions: v3.7, v3.8, v3.9, v3.10
 3. Install XCode Command Line Tools, which will install `clang`, `clang++` and `make`.
-The steps for this may vary depending on whether you have a full installation of XCode or not.
+   1. Install the XCode Command Line Tools standalone by running xcode-select --install. -- OR --
+   2. Alternatively, if you already have the full Xcode installed, you can install the Command Line Tools under the menu Xcode -> Open Developer Tool -> More Developer Tools....
+4. Run `npm install -g node-gyp`.
-4. Navigate to root directory of the project and run `npm install`.
+5. Navigate to root directory of the project and run `npm install`.
 This should create a `./passwardcrypto/build` folder.
+6. If no such subfolder is created, navigate to `./passwardcrypto` and run `node-gyp configure` and `node-gyp build`.
+Then run `npm install` on the root folder.
-5. As Electron has a different application binary interface from a given Node.js binary, native modules need to be recompiled for Electron.
-Therefore, you need to run `./node_modules/.bin/electron-rebuild`.
+7. As Electron has a different application binary interface form a given Node.js binary, native modules need to be recompiled for Electron.
+Therefore, you need to run `.\node_modules\.bin\electron-rebuild.cmd` (in the root folder).
-6. Run `npm run start`.
+8. Run `npm start`.
 This should open the app.

 If you experience any problems installing node-gyp, please visit https://www.npmjs.com/package/node-gyp (especially if your macOS Catalina is equal to or higher than 10.15).

 ## How to run Tests
+In order to run some UI tests as well as Integration tests for inter-process calls, just execute `npm test`.
+The test can be found under [./tests](tests/main.spec.ts).
+We only tested the Electron part of our application.

 ## Further Notes